 British Airways and Virgin Atlantic both have daily flights direct from Heathrow.

-Final Thoughts on Great Things to Add to Your Hong Kong Itinerary
+Final Thoughts on your Hong Kong Itinerary